 Armor and Weapons

 13th Age really simplifies things by basically having heavy or light armor, penalties for characters if they shouldn't be wearing one or the other type of armor, and shields.
-Weapons do damage based on being light, one handed, or two handed, and this varies based on class as well as size and weight of the weapon, but not based on the weapon itself.
-So a two handed weapon for a wizard isn't going to do what a two handed weapon does for a barbarian, and there are examples listed by class for what they might be carried that qualifies to each of these things.
-Interestingly, this also means that rogues do more damage with a light weapon like a dagger than with a longsword.
+Weapons do damage based on being light, one handed, or two handed, and this varies based on character class as well as size of the weapon, but not based on the weapon itself.
+So a two handed weapon for a wizard isn't going to do what a two handed weapon does for a barbarian, and there are examples listed by class for what they might be carrying that qualifies for each of these categories.
+This also means that rogues do more damage with a light weapon like a dagger than with a longsword.

-Races in 13th Age have fewer more flavor based abilities rather than more, and more granular, rules that 5th Edition provides.
+Races in 13th Age have fewer more "flavor based" abilities rather than more numerous, more granular, rules that 5th Edition provides.
 Humans are reactionary, so they get to roll initiative twice and pick the best one, for example.
 As mentioned above, a lot of the racial abilities in 13th Age have feats that can improve them.

-Interesting, like 5th Edition (possibly because 5th Edition had this as a model), races are arranged as "standard" races (Human, Wood/High/Dark Elf, Dwarf, Halfling, Gnome, Half-orc, Half-elf) and optional races (Aasimar, Tieflings, and Forgeborn).
-One of the Tiefling racial abilities also shows some of the difference between 13th Age's approach and 5th Editions, in that the Tiefling's Curse of Chaos isn't overly defined and involves making stuff up on the fly.
+Like 5th Edition, races are arranged as "standard" races (Human, Wood/High/Dark Elf, Dwarf, Halfling, Gnome, Half-orc, Half-elf) and optional races (Aasimar, Tieflings, and Forgeborn).
+One of the Tiefling racial abilities also shows some of the difference between 13th Age's approach and 5th Edition's, in that the Tiefling's Curse of Chaos isn't overly defined and involves making stuff up on the fly.

 This is going to be a large catch all for how the game is set up.
 13th Age (like Dungeon Crawl Classics) organizes things into 10 levels.
 Its not that "someday we may do more levels," 10th level is meant to be uber-almost demi-god level.
 There is no bounded accuracy in 13th Age.
 In fact, there are three tiers to play (not unlike 4th Edition D&D), and hit points and damage ranges make larger jumps between the tiers than between the rest of the levels.

-The recoveries that a character has are similar in 13th Age as they are to 5th Edition, but they are worth more hit points, and there are more of them.
-While a GM could run a challenging campaign where players would need the edge provided by a cleric or bard, but its also completely conceivable that players will have enough healing without any "in combat" healing from leader types.
+13th Age's reocoveries are similar to hit dice in 5th Edition, but they are worth more hit points, and there are more of them.
+While a GM could run a challenging campaign where players would need the edge provided by a cleric or a bard, it is also conceivable that players will have enough healing without any "in combat" healing from leader types.